archangelinux/medunity/README.md

 ## The Problem

-6.5 million Canadians don't have a family doctor.
-When something feels wrong, their options are Google, a chatbot with no clinical training, or a 4-hour ER wait.
-Patients don't know how serious their symptoms are — so they either waste hours in an ER for a sore throat or ignore something that needs attention.
-Providers on the other end have no visibility into who's coming, no way to prepare, and no community-wide picture of demand.
+Like many university students and young people, I move around all the time — always changing my walk-in clinic, my pharmacy, my context.
+Often when something feels off, options are Google, a very tempting general-use chatbot that misleads, an 8-hour ER wait only to miss more suitable resources nearby, or even worse — to ignore something that actually needs attention.
+And that's with having a family doctor — around 6 million Canadians don't.

+Most hospitals in Canada are also over 100% capacity, with frontline workers overworked, and overcrowding mismanaged.
+In 2024, roughly 500,000 Canadians left ERs before seeing a doctor.
+It reveals a severe systemic weakness in human empowerment that many Canadians know all too well.

+**MedUnity exists to empower not only individuals in making the best decisions with their health data, but allowing every user action to inform and benefit the community at large.
+It's built on 3 areas: acuity, continuity, and community.**

+---

-## What MedUnity Does
+## What it does

-MedUnity creates a shared layer of medical intelligence across patients, providers, and communities.
+MedUnity is a **longitudinal health platform** that creates a shared layer of medical intelligence across multiple audiences:

-### For Patients
-- **Symptom tracking** — log how you're feeling in plain language.
-AI extracts structured symptoms, links related entries, and detects patterns over your 30-day health timeline.
-- **CTAS triage** — answer a short assessment form and receive a clinical-grade triage report powered by a fine-tuned model trained on Canada's official emergency acuity standard (CTAS 2025).
-- **Smart care routing** — get matched to facilities based on your specific condition, not just proximity.
-Send your triage report ahead so the provider knows you're coming.

-### For Providers
-- **Real-time demand dashboard** — incoming patient signals on a live map, driving along actual road routes toward your facility.
-- **AI demand analysis** — cluster detection ("4 respiratory patients incoming — consider isolation protocol"), capacity projection, ward assignments, prep checklists, diversion recommendations.
-- **Scenario simulation** — stress-test readiness with flu season, mass casualty, and heat wave scenarios using curated Toronto patient profiles with time-acceleration.

-### For Communities
-- **Community health centres** with live resource inventories — naloxone kits, menstrual products, STI testing, mental health counselling slots.
-- **Resource shortage reporting** — staff and visitors flag what's running low in real time.
+**For patients: an AI-powered preliminary triage system.** You describe symptoms in plain language, answer a dynamically generated short triage form, and receive a structured clinical assessment with a CTAS score and recommendations, all based on CTAS 2025 (the Canadian Triage and Acuity Scale, the same framework used in every Canadian ER).
+Your entries build a 30-day health timeline, where the agent detects patterns, links related entries, and when you're ready to seek care, routes you to the right facility that matches your condition and optimizes your time.
+You can send your triage report and ETA ahead so the facility knows you're coming.

+**For healthcare providers: real-time demand projections.** Incoming patient signals along with their CTAS score and reports appear on the map, with ETA and location updated live.
+The system detects clusters ("4 respiratory patients in the last hour, consider isolation protocol"), projects capacity ("full in 45 minutes at current rate"), suggests ward assignments, generates prep checklists, and recommends diversions to less-loaded facilities.
+Providers can also simulate different scenarios to stress-test readiness.

+**For communities:** features under each facility to communicate live updates, wait times, strain and resource shortage.
+This includes health centres with live resource inventories, where staff can report shortages (naloxone kits running low, menstrual products out of stock) and the community can see what's available where.
+Hospital staff can report alerts and capacities to advocate for government attention and funding under this network of shared health visibility.

 ---